 - Soft cheese (limited amounts only)

-During this phase, one new food is added at a time so the patient can gauge how they react to it.
-Add bread last as they tend to form into balls and can be hard to go through the new stomach pouch.
+During this phase, one new food should be added at a time so you can gauge how you react to it.

 Some suggested foods include: